-Since its inception, more than 20,000 people have completed our eight-week Mindfulness-Based Stress Reduction Program and learned how to use their innate resources and abilities to respond more effectively to stress, pain, and illness.
+Since its inception, more than 24,000 people have completed our Mindfulness-Based Stress Reduction (MBSR) Program and learned how to use their innate resources and abilities to respond more effectively to stress, pain, and illness.

-The Stress Reduction Program, founded by Dr. Jon Kabat-Zinn in 1979, has been featured in:
+MBSR was founded by Dr. Jon Kabat-Zinn in 1979 and has been featured in:

 - Bill Moyers’ PBS documentary Healing and The Mind

 - ABC’s Chronicle

 and in various national print media.
 It is the subject of Jon Kabat-Zinn’s best selling book, Full Catastrophe Living and Saki Santorelli’s book, Heal Thy Self.

 The central focus of the Program is intensive training in mindfulness meditation and its integration into the challenges/adventures of everyday life.

 Our work over the past thirty-five years has shown consistent, reliable, and reproducible demonstrations of major and clinically relevant reductions in medical and psychological symptoms across a wide range of medical diagnoses, including many different chronic pain conditions, other medical diagnoses and in medical patients with a secondary diagnosis of anxiety and/or panic, over the eight weeks of the MBSR intervention, and maintenance of these changes in some cases for up to four years of follow-up.